fiskaltrust/release-notes/portal/portal-sprint-94.md

 #### Cashbox configuration status

-To have more clear view if running cashbox is using the latest configuration we introduce cashbox configuration status.
+To have more clear view if running cashbox is using the latest configuration we are introducing cashbox configuration status.
 This feature will inform user if changes are made for specified cashbox and configuration is not rebuilt (i.e. queue configuration is changed, helper version is updated...).
 This will be shown as a warning button inside of the rebuild configuration column.
 Warning message is shown on button hover.
 If configuration is up to date button will be gray without warning indicator.

 ![cashbox-status](images/sprint-94/cashbox-status.png)
 <p style="text-align: center"><i>Indicator of the cashbox rebuild status</i></p>